ASABSpring2025/ASABSpring2025.github.io/Register.md

 >To confirm attendence, please register [through our portal](https://buyonline.ljmu.ac.uk/product-catalogue/faculty-of-science/faculty-shop/asab-spring-meeting-2025), which includes the option for submission of a talk or poster (see ["How to Present"](https://asabspring2025.github.io/Presenters/)).
 You will receive a confirmation e-mail once your form is complete and payment is confirmed.

->For help with registering, follow [this handy guide!](https://drive.google.com/file/d/10zzQFu_egjhGqI5P_kkRwTrpKcl5y8EB/view?usp=sharing)
+>For help with registering, follow [this handy guide!](https://drive.google.com/file/d/10zzQFu_egjhGqI5P_kkRwTrpKcl5y8EB/view?usp=sharing) Abstract submission is included in the registration.
+>

 ### ASAB Conference Grant
 >To encourage attendance at ASAB conferences, the Society awards Conference Attendance Grants of up to £500 to standard applicants, and up to £2500 to Developing Country Applicants.
 The award provides a contribution towards the cost of registration, accommodation, and meals, as well as the cost of travel to and from the conference.
 Please see the [ASAB Conference Attendance Grants](https://www.asab.org/conference-grants) page for full details of the eligibility criteria and application process.